Why I love these dairy free cookies

 - In a large bowl with an electric mixer, cream the shortening and the sugars until light and fluffy – about 2 minutes.

-- Add eggs, sugar, vanilla and cocoa powder.
+- Add eggs (or flax egg), vanilla and cocoa powder.
 Continue beating until combined.

 - Add flour mixture, about 1/2 cup at a time, scrapping sides with a rubber spatula, as needed.